the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </Submit>
 ```

 Mappings can be useful for making the structure of object-type render arguments more easily accessible.
-If a `<UserData />` component passes an object argument with the fields `{ firstName, lastName }`, it's a good idea to export some derived inline props for convenience:
+If a `<UserData />` component passes an object argument with the fields `{ firstName, lastName }`, it's a good idea to export some derived inline-props for convenience:

 ```javascript
 import UserDataBase from './UserData'